monsoonmaelstrom/book2/book2.md

 “Anyway, she wants us both to teach them.
 She’s apparently holding her class this afternoon, back in the clearing.
 She has requested we all attend.”

-“I won’t be able to make it,” Davy tells me quickly.
+“I won’t be able to make it,” Davy informs me quickly.

 “What are you doing?”